Volleyball at the 2015 Pan American Games – Men's tournament

 The men's tournament of volleyball at the 2015 Pan American Games in Toronto, Canada, took place from July 16 to July 26.
 All games were held at the Exhibition Centre.
 The defending champions were Brazil.

 Teams

 Qualification

 The following nations qualified for the men's tournament:

 Squads

 At the start of tournament, all eight participating countries had 12 players on their rosters.
-Final squads for the tournament are due on June 16, 2015 a month before the start of 2015 Pan American Games.
+Final squads for the tournament were due on June 16, 2015, a month before the start of 2015 Pan American Games.